 Competition amongst the nation’s Big Ten Sports Teams surpasses that of many professional teams.
 The energy, commitment and passion for sports is unique and most collegiate athletes aspire to attain and sustain award-winning careers in professional sports.
 But this road starts with the basics – and the Northwestern University Wildcats have them mastered.

-In 1993, the first UltraSlide slideboard was created to meet some of the training needs for the Northwestern Men’s Tennis team.
-Now 20 years later, it is still building a foundation for athletic achievement for Northwestern student athletes.
+In 1993, the first UltraSlide collegiate sports training slideboard was created to meet some of the training needs for the Northwestern Men’s Tennis team.
+Now 25 years later, it is still building a foundation for athletic achievement for Northwestern student athletes.

 With such highly competitive demands and an elite group of athletes, the need to gain a competitive advantage is essential.
 Gaining this edge is a combination of being smart when selecting student athletes, instilling the value of proper training and raising awareness of the importance of taking care of the body.